sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 上述两个框架的共性在于:

 - Clarity:
-  Clear and concise, ensure LLMs understands topics and generate appropriate responses.
+  Clear and concise prompt, respectful and professional tone, ensure LLMs understands topics and generate appropriate responses.
   Avoid using overly complex or ambiguous language.
 - Focus:
   Clear purpose and focus, helping to guide the conversation and keep it on track.